-We may experience delays in our ongoing or future clinical trials and we do not know whether clinical trials will begin or enroll subjects on time, will need to be redesigned or will be completed on schedule, if at all, such as on account of the COVID-19 pandemic and its impact at clinical trials sites or on the third-party service providers on whom we rely.
-In July 2020, the Investigational New Drug, or IND that Baylor College of Medicine, or BCM, submitted for ALVR109 was placed on clinical hold for safety concerns related to the quality of ancillary reagents unique to ALVR109.
-The FDA subsequently lifted this clinical hold and cleared the IND for ALVR109 but there can be no assurance that the FDA or comparable foreign regulatory authorities will not put clinical trials of any of our product candidates on clinical hold in the future.
+We may experience delays in our ongoing or future clinical trials and we do not know whether clinical trials will begin or enroll subjects on time, will need to be redesigned or will be completed on schedule, if at all.
 Any inability to commence or complete our planned clinical trials of our product candidates as a result of a clinical hold or otherwise, will delay or terminate our clinical development plans for our product candidates, may require us to incur additional clinical development costs and could impair our ability to ultimately obtain FDA approval for our product candidates.
-Clinical trials may be delayed, suspended or prematurely terminated for a variety of other reasons, such as:
+Clinical trials may be delayed, suspended or prematurely terminate for a variety of other reasons, such as:

-- delay or failure in reaching agreement with the FDA or a comparable foreign regulatory authority on the design and implementation of clinical trials; - delay or failure in obtaining authorization to commence a trial, including the delay or ability to generate sufficient preclinical data to support initiation of clinical trials, or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a trial; - delay or failure in reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - the inability of CROs to perform under these agreements, including due to impacts from the COVID-19 pandemic on their workforce; - delay or failure in obtaining IRB approval or the approval of other reviewing entities, including comparable foreign regulatory authorities, to conduct a clinical trial at each site; - withdrawal of clinical trial sites from our clinical trials or the ineligibility of a site to participate in our clinical trials; - delay or failure in recruiting and enrolling suitable subjects to participate in a trial; - delay or failure in subjects completing a study or returning for post-treatment follow-up; - clinical sites and investigators deviating from study protocol, failing to conduct the study in accordance with regulatory requirements, or dropping out of a study; - inability to identify and maintain a sufficient number of trial sites, including because potential trial sites may already be engaged in competing clinical trial programs for the same indication that we are treating; - failure of our third-party clinical trial managers to satisfy their contractual duties, meet expected deadlines or return trustworthy data; - delay or failure in adding new trial sites, including due to changes in policies of the clinical research sites or local IRBs; - interim results or data that are ambiguous or negative or are inconsistent with earlier results or data; - feedback from the FDA, the IRB, data safety monitoring boards or comparable foreign authorities, or results from earlier stage or concurrent preclinical studies and clinical trials, that might require modification to the protocol for a study;
+- delay or failure in reaching agreement with the FDA or a comparable foreign regulatory authority on the design and implementation of clinical trials; - delay or failure in obtaining authorization to commence a trial, including the delay or ability to generate sufficient preclinical data to support initiation of clinical trials, or inability to comply with conditions imposed by a regulatory authority regarding the scope or design of a trial; - delay or failure in reaching agreement on acceptable terms with prospective CROs and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - the inability of CROs to perform under these agreements; - delay or failure in obtaining IRB approval or the approval of other reviewing entities, including comparable foreign regulatory authorities, to conduct a clinical trial at each site; - withdrawal of clinical trial sites from our clinical trials or the ineligibility of a site to participate in our clinical trials; - delay or failure in recruiting and enrolling suitable subjects to participate in a trial; - delay or failure in subjects completing a study or returning for post-treatment follow-up; - clinical sites and investigators deviating from study protocol, failing to conduct the study in accordance with regulatory requirements, or dropping out of a study; - inability to identify and maintain a sufficient number of trial sites, including because potential trial sites may already be engaged in competing clinical trial programs for the same indication that we are treating; - failure of our third-party clinical trial managers to satisfy their contractual duties, meet expected deadlines or return trustworthy data; - delay or failure in adding new trial sites, including due to changes in policies of the clinical research sites or local IRBs; - interim results or data that are ambiguous or negative or are inconsistent with earlier results or data; - feedback from the FDA, the IRB, data safety monitoring boards or comparable foreign authorities, or results from earlier stage or concurrent preclinical studies and clinical trials, that might require modification to the protocol for a study;